-- Build your email list as a course waitlist.
+Pre-sell your course.
+While this requires upfront commitment and dedication, it can help you earn revenue while building.
+Dedicate your focus.
+Honing in one thing for one year can help you master your idea and avoid getting overwhelmed trying to do it all.
+Build your email list as a course waitlist.
 This can help you keep the sales-oriented language only to the people who are going to be most receptive to it!
 Kajabi can help you get your knowledge out into the world (finally!)

 Ready to use these strategies and launch your own knowledge commerce business?
 Kajabi is here to help.
 Fully explore what Kajabi has to offer and start building your business during your free

 Still researching?
 Check out Kajabi’s free downloadable ebook guides on launching and growing a knowledge commerce online business!
 Find more blog posts by category: Online course blog posts Membership site blog posts Podcast blog posts Coaching blog posts Community blog posts